Visiting a health facility in the ACT?

 Health care facilities in the ACT have made precautionary changes to keep our most vulnerable patients safe and to further protect staff and visitors.
 For more information click here.

 Due to the COVID-19 response, we need to keep making changes to the way we deliver Women, Youth and Children health services to keep our women and babies safe.
 We encourage you to regularly check our Temporary changes page for the latest advice.

 An early pregnancy and parenting support phone line has been established to support women with early pregnancy, maternal and child health, breastfeeding and emotional wellbeing concerns.
 You can call 5124 1775 from Monday to Friday, 8:30am to 5pm.
-Please leave a voicemail with your name, best contact number and reason for your call and a health professional will call you back within one business day.
+Please leave a voicemail with your name, best contact number and reason for your call and a health professional will return your call.

 For the latest information, please read the COVID-19 information for pregnant women fact sheet.

 Visitor restrictions are currently in place at all health facilities and community health centres in the ACT.
 These are complemented by continued health screening, wearing a surgical mask, physical distancing, and hand hygiene measures, which are the frontline of our defence against COVID-19.